Take the Money and Run (film): Production

-This was the second film directed by Woody Allen, and the first with original footage (after What's Up, Tiger Lily?, which consisted of visuals taken from a Japanese James Bond knockoff).
+This was the second film directed by Woody Allen, after What's Up, Tiger Lily?.
+However, Allen was dismissive of What's Up, Tiger Lily? in a 2020 interview, and said he regarded Take the Money and Run as "the first time I really wrote the picture, and then directed it, and got the picture that I was capable of doing to the best of my ability at that point in my life."
 He had originally wanted Jerry Lewis to direct, but when that did not work out, Allen decided to direct it himself.
 Allen's decision to become his own director was partially spurred on by the chaotic and uncontrolled filming of Casino Royale (1967), in which he had appeared two years previously.
-This film marked the first time Allen would perform the triple duties of writing, directing, and acting in a film.
 The manic, almost slapstick style is similar to that of Allen's next several films, including Bananas (1971) and Sleeper (1973).

 Allen discussed the concept of filming a documentary in an interview with Richard Schickel:

 Take the Money and Run was an early pseudo-documentary.
 The idea of doing a documentary, which I later finally perfected when I did Zelig was with me from the first day I started movies.
 I thought that was an ideal vehicle for doing comedy, because the documentary format was very serious, so you were immediately operating in an area where any little thing you did upset the seriousness and was thereby funny.
 And you could tell your story laugh by laugh by laugh...
 The object of the movie was for every inch of it to be a laugh.

 The film was shot on location in San Francisco, including scenes filmed at a Bank of America branch on the 4th of July 1968, and in Ernie's restaurant, whose striking red interior was immortalized in Alfred Hitchcock's Vertigo (1958).
 Other scenes were filmed at San Quentin State Prison, where 100 prisoners were paid a small fee to work on the film.
 The regular cast and crew were stamped each day with a special ink that glowed under ultra-violet light so the guards could tell who was allowed to leave the prison grounds at the end of the day.
 (One of the actors in the San Quentin scenes was Micil Murphy, who knew the prison well: he had served five and a half years there, for armed robbery, before being paroled in 1966.)

 Allen initially filmed a downbeat ending in which he was shot to death, courtesy of special effects from A.D.
 Flowers.
 Reputedly the lighter ending is due to the influence of Allen's editor, Ralph Rosenblum, in his first collaboration with Allen.